|

 is attached more firmly as well.

 This MG has seen some extensive playtime and has yet to break (I guess I must have careful kids).
-It's a bit more beat-up than it was when I built it, but since this project is around 6 years old already I guess it's holding up pretty well.
+It's a bit more beat-up than it was when I made it, but since this project was built in 1996, it's around 6 years old already... so I guess it's holding up pretty well.

 LMK what you think of this project, or any